eliaszpiotr/SurferGuide/README.md

 # Guide for Surfers
-**Currently, this version of the project in this repository is no longer up to date and supported, but the project is still being developed and rebuilt**
+**Currently, this version of the project in this repository is no longer up to date and supported, but the project is still being developed and rebuilt!**

+- You can check progress here: [SurfingApp](https://github.com/eliaszpiotr/Surfing)

+## About project
 The project was a summary and final work during a Python programming course.
 The project is a kind of service for people who surf or plan to start practicing this sport.

 ## The main assumptions of the project: